DaddyJCub/home-hub/PRD.md

   - Inputs: Clear focus ring with accent color, validation feedback inline

 - **Icon Selection**:
+  - House for dashboard/home
   - Broom/cleaning icons for chores (using @phosphor-icons/react)
   - ShoppingCart for shopping list
-  - CalendarBlank for meal planning
+  - CalendarBlank for meal planning and calendar views
   - CookingPot for recipes
   - Plus for add actions
-  - Check for completion
+  - Check/CheckCircle for completion
   - Trash for deletion
   - User/Users for assignment
+  - Sparkle for AI-powered features
+  - LinkIcon for recipe URLs
+  - Tag for recipe tags/categories
+  - MagnifyingGlass for search
+  - Clock for time indicators
+  - Pencil for editing

 - **Spacing**:
   - Container padding: p-6 (desktop) / p-4 (mobile)